marcosraudkett/ghostlyconsent.js/README.md

 # GhostlyConsent.js

 ## About
-GhostlyConsent.js is a lightweight customizable open source Vanilla JavaScript cookie consent that does not need any thid-party components to work.
+GhostlyConsent.js is a lightweight customizable open source Vanilla JavaScript cookie consent that does not need any third-party components to work.

 ## Examples
 https://ghostly.marcosraudkett.com/examples/modal.html